avindra/snake/README.md

 A [`Makefile`](./Makefile) is included for convenience.

 `esbuild` is used to build/bundle.

-You need `deno` for testing and developing.
+`deno` is used for unit testing.

-The dev server provides no HTTP server (use another program to serve the dir, like python's built in server).

  * run `make build` to build/bundle
- * run `make dev` to get a watch/recompile server
+ * run `make dev` to get a watch/recompile workflow (requires Python 3 for http server)
  * run [`deno test src`](https://deno.land/manual/testing#assertions) to run unit tests
    - Unit tests are co-located into src/